EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Introduction

-The TRE Open OnDemand service is intended to allow you to run jobs that run containers, which package up software, services a nd their dependencies.
-This includes both your own project-specific containers that you have been authorised to run within your safe haven as well as standard containers with useful services such as JupyterLab and RStudio Server.
+Some Open OnDemand apps allow you to run containers, which package up software, services and their dependencies.
+Some of the apps provided by Open OnDemand run containers built for the TRE Open OnDemand service (e.g., JupyterLab and RStudio Server).
+Other apps allow you to run your own project-specific containers that you have been authorised to run within your safe haven.

 Container are typically run using Podman or Apptainer, depending on which of these is available on a back-end.
 Some Open OnDemand apps will select which to use, others allow you to choose.

-[Run jobs](jobs.md) introduces how Open OnDemand runs tasks, and information you need to know about when running tasks.
-The page focuses on aspects of running containers within this job execution environment.
+[Run jobs](jobs.md) described concepts you need to know about how Open OnDemand runs tasks and apps.
+The page focuses on concepts related to running containers.

 ---